 - If you prefer using boneless chicken thighs, you could use chicken thighs but the nutritional values will change.

 - Don’t like chicken?
-Try our Baked teriyaki salmon instead.
+Try my Baked teriyaki salmon instead.

-- We prefer making the teriyaki sauce from scratch but if you have a favorite brand you like you may use store-bought teriyaki.
+- I prefer making the teriyaki sauce from scratch but if you have a favorite brand you like you may use store-bought teriyaki.

-- We prefer using honey in our homemade teriyaki sauce.
-You may swap honey with maple syrup if you like but we highly recommend honey.
+- I prefer using honey for the homemade teriyaki sauce.
+You may swap honey with maple syrup or agave if you like but I highly recommend honey.

 Frequently asked questions